dewan-ahmed/quick-labs/instructions/guide-rest-intro/README.md

 **Well Done**

 Nice work!
-You have laerned how to develop a REST service in Open Liberty by using JAX-RS and JSON-B and then deployed the application on OpenShift 4.X.
+You have learned how to develop a REST service in Open Liberty by using JAX-RS and JSON-B and then deployed the application on OpenShift 4.X.